rizo/onix/README.md

   # The path where opam files are looked up.
   path = ./.;

-  # Use gitignore to avoid copying non-desired files into nix store.
+  # Optional: use gitignore to avoid copying non-desired files into nix store.
   gitignore = ./.gitignore;

-  # Additional dependencies.
-Here we add ocaml-system which is the ocaml
+  # Optional: additional dependencies.
+Here we add ocaml-system which is the
-  # package from ocamlPackages.
+  # ocaml package from ocamlPackages.
   deps = { "ocaml-system" = "*"; };
 }
 ```